gradio-app/gradio/guides/04_additional-features/08_file-access.md

 ## The Gradio cache

 First, it's important to understand that Gradio places files in a special `cache` before returning them to the frontend.
-Any file in the `cache` is available via URL while the application is running.For example, if your prediction function returns a video file, then Gradio will move that video to the `cache` after your prediction function runs and returns a URL the frontend can use to show the video.
+For example, if your prediction function returns a video file, then Gradio will move that video to the `cache` after your prediction function runs and returns a URL the frontend can use to show the video.
+Any file in the `cache` is available via URL while the application is running.

 Tip: You can customize the location of the `cache` by setting the `GRADIO_TEMP_DIR` environment variable to an absolute path, such as `/home/usr/scripts/project/temp/`.

 ## The files Gradio will move to the cache

-Before placing a file in the cache, Gradio will check to see if the file meets at least one of following requirements:
+Before placing a file in the cache, Gradio will check to see if the file meets at least one of following criteria:

 1. It was uploaded by a user.
 2. It is in the `allowed_paths` parameter of the `Blocks.launch` method.